sam8gupta/movie_trailer/README.md

 ## Movie Trailer
-### A project allowing visitors to view the movies' related information such as storyline, poster image and trailer through a webpage:
+### A project displaying all of your favorite movies including movie title, box art URL (or poster URL) and a YouTube link to the movie trailer.

 ## Installation
 Before you start, you need to have python(python 2 preffered) installed in your computer.